-The shift solenoids are also checked functionally.
+The Shift Solenoid (SSA and SSB) output circuits are checked functionally.
 Since the 4R70W does not have a turbine speed sensor, gear changes are evaluated by observing the rpm drop that occurs when a shift is commanded.
 Under steady throttle conditions, the 1-2, 2-3 and 3-4 shifts are evaluated.
 A missing drop in rpm for a commanded shift is recorded in order to obtain the actual gear pattern during an up-shift sequence.
 This information is used to determine which shift solenoid is malfunctioning.
 For example, if SS1 is shorted to power or is hydraulically stuck in that position, the 1-2-3-4 commanded shifts will actually result in a 1-1-4-4 shift pattern.
 The unique shift pattern is used to determine which shift solenoid is malfunctioning.
 (P0751 SSA, P0756 SSB)